 Unfortunately, there are many well-known examples of poor corporate governance.
 A car manufacturer cheating on emissions tests or bank employees opening fake bank accounts in an attempt to make sales goals are two examples.
 In such cases, there are often ineffective rules, practices, and processes in place—and a lack of qualifications or independence on the board.
 Poor corporate governance can lead to a variety of issues including financial penalties, employee layoffs, devaluation, and even bankruptcy.

 Given its experience creating accounting standards, the International Financial Reporting Standards (IFRS) Foundation is aiming to bring a much needed, globally comparable standard for reporting on ESG matters to the financial markets.
-Its International Sustainability Standards Board (ISSB) is developing the IFRS Sustainability Disclosure Standards.
-The board has issued two exposure drafts, one for climate-related disclosures and the other for non-climate-related disclosures, expected to be finalized in 2023.
-The finalization of these standards will give regulators and capital providers a baseline to require companies to make these disclosures.
+At the very least, the finalization of these standards gives regulators and capital providers a baseline to require companies to make these disclosures.

-Why should small, mid-sized, and private entities report on ESG?
+Why both public and private organizations should report on ESG?

 The ISSB standards will likely only apply to publicly traded companies at first.
 However, as part of Scope 3 disclosures, organizations will need to disclose the impact of their entire value chain.
-Which means ESG reporting is going to affect small to medium-sized businesses (SMBs) and private entities as part of the broader supply chain of publicly traded companies.
+Which means ESG reporting is going to affect all businesses, whether public and private entities, as part of the broader supply chain of publicly traded companies.
 Not only will public companies require information on greenhouse gas emissions and climate impact, but information and data on governance and equity, inclusion, and diversity are likely to be part of their supplier-auditing processes.

 Additionally, the governance and ESG-related decisions a company makes have an impact on financial statements.
 Companies need to think about financial reporting and ESG reporting as a package.
 Read more about why CFOs should make sustainability a part of their financial reporting.

-What steps can SMBs and private entities take to implement ESG reporting?
+What steps can public and private entities take to implement ESG reporting?

 - Understand where the entity sits in the value chain of publicly traded companies